 Thus, the private keys of OV code signing certificates must be stored in one of the following:

 You’re right if this sounds like an EV code signing certificate.
 From June 1 2023, we expect OV code signing certificates to be delivered in a USB security token the same way EV code signing certificates are today.

 In addition, you can see some CAs implementing all the changes until mid-April to minimize buffer time.
 It will help Certificate Authorities to impeccably update their services.
-And all customers will leverage the seamless procedure to buy a Code Signing Certificate (IV or OV), aligning with new regulations.
+And all customers will leverage the seamless procedure to Buy Code Signing Certificate (IV or OV), aligning with new regulations.

 The main and perhaps the only reason, as you can understand, is to make the private keys of OV code signing certificates as secure as possible.
 Although the organization’s vetting process is quite secure, the security of private keys is a vulnerable part of the code signing ecosystem.